IMT-2020-Kotlin-Developers/GoodMerchant/README.md

 # Inspiration

  Before buying a product it's a good idea to search about it on the web.
 Maybe you can find it somewhere at a lower cost or better quality.
-So our idea was to help the user to get other options to choose or get a clear idea about the product they are buying.
+So our idea was to help the customer to get other options to choose or get a clear idea about the product they are buying.

 # Local Setup